-Upper limb injuries in tennis are most commonly overuse type problems and the most common is Tennis Elbow.
+Upper limb injuries in tennis are the most common overuse type problems and the most common is Tennis Elbow.

-Tennis Elbow or lateral epicondylitis is an extremely common condition where the tendon attachment (origin) of the wrist and finger extensor muscles (back of the forearm) becomes irritated and painful due to excessive amounts of activity causing tissue overload.
-This can occur in a variety of activities like tennis, golf and even typing.
+- or lateral epicondylitis is an extremely common condition where the tendon attachment (origin) of the wrist and finger extensor muscles (back of the forearm) becomes irritated and painful due to excessive amounts of the activity causing tissue overload.
+This can occur in a variety of activities like tennis, golf, and even typing.

-In tennis simply increasing the amount of practice and play to quickly can lead to an overload, inflammation of the tendon and pain.
+In tennis simply increasing the amount of practice and play to quickly can lead to an overload, inflammation of the tendon, and pain.
 However, many other factors can also influence the situation.
-These may include the size of the racket grip (to big or to small), the string tension, the type of play (double handed backhand is less provocative).
-Other less obvious culprits include poor posture (especially of the shoulder blades) and poor core control, which can have substantial influence on the kinetic chain and cause neck and shoulder issues as well as neural mobility and sensitisation problems.
+These may include the size of the racket grip (too big or too small), the string tension, the type of play (double-handed backhand is less provocative).
+Other less obvious culprits include poor posture (especially of the shoulder blades) and poor core control, which can have a substantial influence on the kinetic chain and cause neck and shoulder issues as well as neural mobility and sensitization problems.
 This last being able to amplify the amount of pain you experience from an injury.

 As you can see Tennis Elbow, although common can be complex and requires a thorough assessment to correctly identify each athlete’s specific issues before a rehab protocol can be developed.

 The good news is overuse injuries are mostly preventable and that includes Tennis Elbow.
 A well-designed training program that includes tennis load management, as well as specific tennis strength and conditioning of the whole body including wrist and forearm, with a significant core and postural correction component and addresses neural mobility, will go a long way to avoiding these overuse pathologies.